Skip to main content

 No source file needed; ffmpeg generates one:

 The stream key (test_stream) is arbitrary in off-chain mode.
-The gateway accepts any key.
+The Gateway accepts any key.
 Expected ffmpeg output:

 Output Verification